 Welcome to the Department of Zoology and Entomology!

-We are a highly productive, research-oriented department with a strong focus on biodiversity, systematics and conservation of the southern African fauna, along with the classical disciplines of physiology, behaviour and ecology.
-There is a major emphasis on mammals from mole-rats to seals in the MRI, and also on elephants (Conservation Ecology Research Unit: CERU).
-Other research groups focus on restoration ecology, avian ecophysiology and molecular zoology.
-Entomological research includes dung beetles (Scarab Research Group), honeybees (Social Insect Research Group: SIRG), and pest and vector managment.
-Interdisciplinary environmental studies are based in the Centre for Environmental Studies (CFES).
+We are a highly productive, research-oriented department with a strong focus on biodiversity, evolutionary biology, systematics and conservation of the southern African fauna, along with the classical disciplines of physiology, behaviour and ecology.
+There is a major emphasis on mammals from mole-rats to seals in the Mammal Research Institute (MRI), and also on elephants (Conservation Ecology Research Unit: CERU).
+Other research groups focus on animal and ecosystem responses to climate change, restoration ecology, avian ecophysiology and molecular zoology.
+Entomological research includes honeybee behaviour and conservation (Social Insect Research Group: SIRG), and biologically-based pest and vector managment.

 Find out about our Undergraduate Programmes in Ecology, Entomology and Zoology